 This is just a list to get you started.
 I would encourage you to take your time with this and really get into the emotions of your customer.

-The work will pay off and translate to your advertisement copy.
+The work will pay off and translate to your advertisement copy and even on your sales consultations.
 The more you can tap into the pain points of your audience the more you can connect with them on an emotional level.

-Remember, people buy with emotion and from other people they trust.
+Remember, people buy with emotion and from people they know, like, and trust.

 Furthermore, if there aren’t multiple calls to action – another form of a psychological trigger – then a potential visitor might never feel compelled enough to input contact information or pull out their credit card to make the purchase.

 In addition to careful copywriting, there are other important things you must take into consideration when writing a landing page that converts.